isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-10-14-post-Oral Answer by Senior Minister of State for Law Murali Pillai to PQs on Community Disputes.md

 <p style="margin-left: 40px">a.
 We have scoped the legislative power to issue an MD to public officers and officers of statutory boards.</p>

 <p style="margin-left: 40px">b.
-Given the nature of MDs, and that non-compliance can result in a fine of up to $1,500, we have not expanded this power to include non-public</p>
+Given the nature of MDs, and that non-compliance can result in a fine of up to $1,500, we have not expanded this power to include non-public officers.</p>
-officers.

 <p style="margin-left: 40px">c.
 We will appoint more public officers as needed.</p>